pr8kerl/slackers/README.md

   Available commands are:
-      disabled    scan for all disabled AD users that are live slackers report      list all live slackers
+      disabled    scan for all disabled AD users that are live slackers

+                  -purge ...let the app to kill the targeted users from Slack -o json ...outputs result in JSON that is machine friendly -o stdout ...outputs result in stdout (default)

+      report      list all live slackers
   ```